colmenarescoronal/portfolio/README.md

 # Portfolio
-This is an Angular project to bring togheter my professional experience
+This is an Angular project for developing my professional experience portfolio.